 At Insure4Less we are proud to provide cheap travel insurance options for off piste activities, so that no matter how high a thrill you’re seeking, you’ll be looked after if something goes wrong.

 It’s absolutely critical however, that you always take steps to ensure your safety when snowboarding or skiing off piste.
-Going with a fully qualified local guide is highly recommended, but at the very least, you should go with a competent travelling companion and make sure a third party knows where you plan to be on that particular day.
+Going with a fully qualified local guide is highly recommended, but at the very least, you should go with a competent travelling companion and make sure a third party knows where you plan to be on that day.
 You should never ski or snowboard off piste alone.

 You must always check and adhere to local resort advice, information and instructions, and follow any signs or instructions on the mountain.
 For example, if a section is marked ‘closed’ then it is for a very good reason, and ignoring any warnings such as this is not only extremely dangerous but may also invalidate your cover if something happens as a result.